imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 <img src={dominance_scope_annotated}
     style="max-width:40em;width:100%;display:block;margin-left: auto;margin-right: auto;"
-    alt="A representation of a control-flow graph">
+    alt="A control flow graph decomposed into regions">

 Now, the correctness rule becomes very simple: "every control-flow edge going from the outside of a region to the inside of a region must target the entry-block of that region."